-If the decision is made not to report a staff member's concern to Tusla Child and Family Agency the staff member should be informed of this decision and a written record and reason not to support the concern will be kept.
+If the decision is made not to report a staff member's concern to Tusla Child and Family Agency the staff member should be informed of this decision.
 If the staff member disagrees with this decision they may make a report independently either by phone or in writing to the Duty Social Work Department listed above

-If any member of staff is uncertain of how to proceed or wishes to clarify if they should make a report they should contact the DLP, the Church of Ireland Child Protection Officer, or the Duty Social Work Department listed above.
+If any member of staff is uncertain of how to proceed or wishes to clarify if they should make a report they should contact the Duty Social Work Department listed above.